The Design of Shrine¶ ↑

 ¶ ↑

-object (also called an “uploader”) acts as a wrapper
+class (also called an “uploader”) primarily provides a wrapper method around Storage#upload

 The argument to Shrine#upload